VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 The backbone of this architecture is the [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) architecture based on an immutable, append-only data store representing every single mutation to the data on the platform in order to ensure full replayability and traceability.
+This is particularly valuable for [risk-limiting audits](https://en.wikipedia.org/wiki/Risk-limiting_audit) conducted after elections to verify the outcomes.
 How can we do this with PostgreSQL?

 Easy.
 Revoke UPDATE and DELETE privileges!